 Define Your Goals & KPIs

-Why are you investing in content marketing?
+Why are you investing in content marketing for your law firm?
 And how are you going to measure success?
 The answers to these two questions will help define the goals and KPIs (key performance indicators) you’ll track to see if / how well your content is performing.

-For example: If your law firm’s goal is to increase brand awareness, you’ll want to track your website traffic, pageviews, time on site, and bounce rate.
+For example: If your law firm’s goal is to increase brand awareness, you’ll want to track the traffic, pageviews, time on site, and bounce rate on your legal website.

 Ultimately, you want to tie your KPIs to your overall goal so you have a way to measure the success of your efforts.